PrairieLearn/pl-template/README.md

 Welcome to PrairieLearn!

-Within this repository, the content for your course is stored.
+The content for your course is stored within this repository.
 You can see and edit a live version at <https://prairielearn.engr.illinois.edu/>.

 To view the live course on PrairieLearn's website click on "Add or Remove Courses" and, then,